Chanchoronaiy/COMP3011.assignment1/README.md

 ```

 The `TranscriptionService` interface separates the REST controller from the cloud provider.
-Spring constructor injection selects the real service normally, a local stub under the
+Spring constructor injection selects the real service normally, and a local stub under the
-`local-stub` profile, and deterministic test doubles in regression tests.
-This keeps tests free
+`local-stub` profile, and deterministic test doubles in regression tests, keeping away from paid network calls.
-from paid network calls and makes configuration differences explicit rather than commenting code
-in and out.

 The server enables Java virtual threads because each transcription request spends most of its time
 waiting for blocking cloud I/O. The shared counters use `LongAdder` and atomic classes so hundreds
 of request threads can update statistics safely without one application-wide lock.

-## Requirements
+## 💻 Techonology Requirements

 - Java 21 or newer
 - A valid OpenAI API key in the `OPENAI_API_KEY` environment variable
 - A current browser with microphone support (Chrome is recommended)

-The API key is read only by the Java server.
-It is never placed in the HTML or JavaScript, returned
-in a response, or written to application logs.

-## Run locally with the real provider
+## 🛠️ Running the project

-From the `Assignment1` directory:
+From `Assignment1` dirctory:

 ```bash
 read -s "OPENAI_API_KEY?Paste your OpenAI API key (hidden): "